brentgroves/repsys/k8s/rabbitmq-quickstart.md

 This is the fastest way to get up and running with a RabbitMQ cluster deployed by the Cluster Operator.
 More detailed resources are available for installation, usage and API reference.

+## Note

+CPU and Memory limits need to be set before I could get this to work.

 ## Prerequisites

 Access to a Kubernetes cluster version 1.19 or above